Automattic/jetpack/tools/e2e-commons/README.md

 `WpPage` extends `PageActions`.
 `WpPage` should be extended by all page objects that represent full pages.
 Rule of thumb: if it has a URL it should extend WpPage.
 Otherwise, it's probably representing a page component (like a block) and should directly extend `PageActions`.

-Since most of the Playwright functionality is `async`, and JavaScript constructors are not - we should initialize pages with `init()` static method: `await BlockEditorPage.init( page )` to make sure we would wait for `expectedSelectors` checks.
+Since most of the Playwright functionality is `async` - and JavaScript constructors are not - we should initialize pages with the `init()` static method: `await BlockEditorPage.init( page )` to make sure we would wait for `expectedSelectors` checks.
 Make sure you pass these selectors in a page constructor to the `super` constructor by using the `expectedSelectors` argument.
 This expects an array of strings, so you can pass multiple selectors in case you want to check more elements on the page.

 ```js